Amazon Selling Education

 |Unit 2||What You Need to Know about Brand Registry 2.0 and Intellectual Property on Amazon|

 |Unit 3||Mastering Instock Management with a Global Supply Chain|

 |Unit 5||Understand Your Ongoing Compliance Obligations for Peace of Mind|

 Enjoy these client perks.

 Working with us, you don’t just get a pre-written course and have fun, see ya later – you get feedback on your work and progress from experts in the space who have launched private brands for some of the worlds largest retailers.
 When you submit your homework assignments, they’re routed to one of our expert Amazonians, and you’ll receive detailed comments and feedback on whether or not you’re moving in the right direction, and areas to improve.

 faqs + updates

 We’re constantly in the trenches with you as Amazon changes policies and interprets things in new ways, and during the implementation of new trade rules, regulatory enforcement and so on.
 In our FAQs page, you can get answers to questions asked by previous participants of the course, and submit your own for response and addition to the page.
 We’re all learning together, and can benefit from each others’ questions and concerns.

-As much as possible, our course doesn’t just include words and images, but also includes video.
-If you’d like a demonstration and it doesn’t exist yet, please ask!
+As much as possible, our course doesn’t just include words and images, but also video.
+If you’d like a demo, but it doesn’t yet exist, please ask!
 Every learner has a different approach to solving problems, some focused on text and some focused on images, while others need to see it to understand.
 In a virtual world, that means video.
-We create custom content for our course participants to address questions and issues not already part of the course upon request.
+We create custom content for our course participants to address questions and issues not already part of the course (upon request).